m-labs/artiq/doc/manual/drtio.rst

 Internal details
 ----------------

-Bits 16-24 of the RTIO channel number (assigned to a respective device in the initial system description JSON, and specified again for use of the ARTIQ front-end in the device database) define the destination.
+Bits 16-24 of the RTIO channel number (assigned to a respective device in the initial :ref:`system description JSON <system-description>`, and specified again for use of the ARTIQ front-end in the device database) define the destination.
 Bits 0-15 of the RTIO channel number select the channel within the destination.

 Real-time and auxiliary packets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^